clearlinux/mixer-tools/docs/mixer.bundle.1.rst

 ``edit``

-    Edits local and upstream bundle definition files.
-This command will locate the bundle (looking first in local-bundles, then in upstream-bundles), and launch an editor to edit it.
-If the bundle is only found upstream, the bundle file will first be copied to your local-bundles directory for editing.
-If the bundle is not found anywhere, a blank template is created with the correct name.
-When the editor closes, the bundle file is then parsed for validity.
+    Create new bundles or copy existing bundles.
+This command will locate the bundle (looking first in local-bundles, then in upstream-bundles).
+If the bundle is only found upstream, the bundle file will be copied to your local-bundles directory.
+If the bundle is not found anywhere, a blank template will be created with the correct name.

-    The editor is configured via environment variables.
-VISUAL takes precedence to EDITOR.
-If neither are set, the tool defaults to nano.
-If nano is not installed, the tool will skip editing, and act as if '--suppress-editor' had been passed.

-    Passing '--suppress-editor' will suppress launching the editor, and will thus only copy the bundle file to local-bundles (if it is only found upstream), or create the blank template (if it was not found anywhere).
-This can be useful if you want to add a bundle to local-bundles, but wish to edit it at a later time.

     Passing '--add' will also add the bundle(s) to your mix.
 Please note that bundles are added after all bundles are edited, and thus will not be added